Home

 Trans fats are hydrogenated and partially hydrogenated oils.
 The molecular structure of the fatty acid is chemically altered rendering it difficult for the body to properly utilize it.
 They are considered unhealthy fats and oils for the body.

-Heating and Cooking With Fats and Oils
+Cooking With Fats and Oils

 Make healthy choices when choosing your fats and oils.
 If you are going to cook with it, make sure you choose a fat or oil suitable for higher temperatures.
 Unstable fats can become damaged and rancid at heating points of 320 degrees.